malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The apparent location of the homunculus within the bounds of our head is curious, but again I think I think it has a relatively simple explanation.
 The brain constructs body schema to identify the specific location of its senses.
 Many of our physical senses are hosted within our head (sight, sound, smell, taste), and so the schema naturally locates them as such.
 Although our vision is purposed to gain information about the world outside, our visual sense organs are located within our head.
 This affects interpretation of the perspective of our vision (things at the centre of our visual field are at about the height of our head, while things at the bottom of our visual field are below our heads).
 If the brain develops a body schema that identifies the majority of its senses as located within our heads, it's not a far stretch to do likewise for the cognitive sense.

 ## Conscious and Unconscious Thought
-We seem to have some thought that is always unconscious, some that can be selectively accessed when attention so chooses, and some where we are always actively involved.
+We have some thought that is always unconscious, some that can be selectively accessed when attention so chooses, and some where we are always actively involved.
+This seems arbitrary.
+Why does some processing appear as conscious thought, while other processing does not?
 How does an understanding of HOOS help explain this?

 Let us discuss entirely unconscious thought first.
 The answer simply is that there is no need for that form of processing to be represented by the meta-management feedback loop.
 Feedback will be optimised by evolution to contain the minimal set of information needed for effective meta-management of control processes.
 Anything else would serve to consume extra neural capacity without further benefit, and would simply be evolved away.
 There are two possible reasons why the processing does not need to be captured by the feedback loop.
 One is that the process is inherently stable (eg: inherently convergent), and thus simply does not to be meta-managed.
 A second possibility is that it is sufficiently meta-managed indirectly through meta-observation of other processing.